nic-jennings/batched-sql-datasource/README.md

 BatchedSQLDataSource has an initialize method that Apollo will call when a new request is routed.

-If no cache is provided in your Apollo server configuration, SQLDataSource falls back to the same InMemoryLRUCache leveraged by [RESTDataSource].
+If no cache is provided in your Apollo server configuration, SQLDataSource falls back to the same InMemoryLRUCache.

-### context
+### Context

-The context from your Apollo server is available as `this.context`.
+If you pass a context property into the constuctor's config then it will be available in the class as`this.context`.

-### knex
+### Knex

 The knex instance is made available as `this.db.query` and `this.db.write`.